 B. Motor Vehicle Registration - The ability to register and operate a motor vehicle is a privilege that may be revoked for failure to operate and park a motor vehicle properly.
 Registration is required for all vehicles parked on campus 24 hours per day.
 Motor vehicles shall be registered for the academic year no later than the first day of classes at the beginning of the academic year.
 Any person wishing to register a motor vehicle after the beginning of the academic year must do so within three working days after bringing the vehicle to campus.
 The vehicle decal/registration owner is ultimately responsible for violations of that vehicle.
 Please purchase your decal at the Otterbein University Marketplace.
-Links may be found on the Otterbein Police webpage.
+Links may be found at https://tinyurl.com/27dmz7pj or access with provided QR code.
 When purchasing a decal, you will need to provide the vehicle's make, model, color, license plate number and license state.